lap-jo/blog/content/posts/ncmpcpp.md

 One of the features of ncmpcpp is the ability to download and view lyrics.
 To switch to this view press **l** with the selection on the song whose lyrics you want to view.

+Come to think of it ncmpcpp may be the best way to get lyrics for any song on linux.

 You press **F** to toggle fetching lyrics on song change.